 Before you start setting up remarketing, make sure you have:

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, select Tools > Audiences.
+From the navigation menu on the left, select Tools > Audiences.

 The choices are: